litmuschaos/litmus-docs/website/docs/litmusctl/usage-non-interactive-mode.md

 ---
 id: usage-non-interactive-mode
-title: Installing ChaosAgents in non interactive mode
+title: Installing Chaos Delegates in non interactive mode
 sidebar_label: Using non interactive mode
 ---

 ---

 # Usage: Litmusctl v0.10.0

 > Notes:
+>
-> * For litmusctl v0.10.0 or latest
+> - For litmusctl v0.10.0 or latest
-> * Compatible with Litmus 2.9.0 or latest
+> - Compatible with Litmus 2.9.0 or latest

 ### litmusctl Syntax

 `litmusctl` has a syntax to use as follows:

 ```shell
 litmusctl [command] [TYPE] [flags]
 ```

-* Command: refers to what you do want to perform (create, get and config)
+- Command: refers to what you do want to perform (create, get and config)
-* Type: refers to the feature type you are performing a command against (agent, project etc.)
+- Type: refers to the feature type you are performing a command against (chaos delegate, project etc.)
-* Flags: It takes some additional information for resource operations.
+- Flags: It takes some additional information for resource operations.
 For example, `--installation-mode` allows you to specify an installation mode.

 Litmusctl is using the `.litmusconfig` config file to manage multiple accounts

 1. If the --config flag is set, then only the given file is loaded.
 The flag may only be set once and no merging takes place.
 2. Otherwise, the ${HOME}/.litmusconfig file is used, and no merging takes place.

 Litmusctl supports both interactive and non-interactive(flag based) modes.

 > Only `litmusctl connect agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then litmusctl takes input in an interactive mode.

 ### Installation modes

-Litmusctl can install an agent in two different modes.
+Litmusctl can install an chaos delegate in two different modes.

-* cluster mode: With this mode, the agent can run the chaos in any namespace.
+- cluster mode: With this mode, the chaos delegate can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.
 It can be enabled by passing a flag `--installation-mode=cluster`

-* namespace mode: With this mode, the agent can run the chaos in its namespace.
+- namespace mode: With this mode, the chaos delegate can run the chaos in its namespace.
 It installs appropriate roles and role bindings to achieve this mode.
 It can be enabled by passing a flag `--installation-mode=namespace`

-Note: With namespace mode, the user needs to create the namespace to install the agent as a prerequisite.
+Note: With namespace mode, the user needs to create the namespace to install the chaos delegate as a prerequisite.

-### Minimal steps to connect an agent
+### Minimal steps to connect an chaos delegate

-* To setup an account with litmusctl
+- To setup an account with litmusctl

 ```shell
 litmusctl config set-account --endpoint="" --username="" --password=""
 ```

-* To connect an agent without a project in a cluster mode
+- To connect a chaos delegate without a project in a cluster mode
->Note: If the user doesn't have any project, it will create a random project and add the agent in that random project.
+  > Note: If the user doesn't have any project, it will create a random project and add the chaos delegate in that random project.

 ```shell
 litmusctl connect agent --agent-name="" --non-interactive
 ```

 Or,

-* To connect an agent with an existing project
+- To connect a chaos delegate with an existing project
   > Note: To get `project-id`.
 Apply `litmusctl get projects`

 ```shell
 litmusctl connect agent --agent-name="" --project-id="" --non-interactive